fraunhofer-isi/micat/doc/source/api/api.md

 The JSON result includes the properties **headers** and **rows**.
 The individual **headers** of the ID tables are:

 * **id**: Unique numeric ID, used to identify the "row/entity".
-Also used as paramter in some API requests.
+Also used as parameter in some API requests.
 * **label**: A short text that serves as a name.
 Might be used as a display label in graphical user interfaces, e.g. for combo boxes.
 * **description**: Potentially longer text, including more details.
-Might be used as tooltip text in graphical userinterfaces to provide additional context.
+Might be used as tooltip text in graphical user interfaces to provide additional context.

 **Example** JSON result for the **id_final_energy_carrier** endpoint: